German Taurus controversy

 The German Taurus controversy refers to an ongoing political controversy starting in Summer 2023 surrounding the delivery of Bundeswehr Taurus cruise missiles to Ukraine.
 After the Russian invasion of Ukraine began in 2022, the Ukrainian government asked Germany in 2023 to deliver the German-Swedish air-to-ground cruise missiles.
 In Spring 2024, the majority of the government and parliament, as well as many surveyed sections of the population, spoke out against the delivery of Taurus missiles to Ukraine.
+After the 2025 German federal election, the successor government maintained this position.
+As of March 2026, Germany's military aid to Ukraine still has not included any Taurus cruise missiles.

 Political positions

-German Chancellor Olaf Scholz (SPD) is strongly opposed to the delivery of the Taurus to Ukraine, as he feared that sending such weapons could result in an escalation in the conflict.
-This could lead to the country being drawn into the war as a hostile party, particularly because the Taurus has a range that extends deep into Russian territory (including Moscow) and can only be limited with Bundeswehr soldiers on site.
-Like the Chancellor, many members of the SPD reject its delivery; politicians from the Greens and the FDP as well as other sections of the SPD have called for its delivery.
+Olaf Scholz (SPD) was strongly opposed to the delivery of Taurus missiles to Ukraine during his time as German Chancellor.
+Like the Chancellor, many members of the SPD rejected its delivery; politicians from the Greens and the FDP as well as other sections of the SPD have called for its delivery.
 Among the opposition, the AfD and The Left party reject the delivery, while politicians from the Union parties agree.
 In mid-2023, the Ministry of Defense carried out a review to determine whether a range limitation was technically possible.
-In March 2024, former Federal President Joachim Gauck approved the delivery.
+In March 2024, former Federal President Joachim Gauck expressed support for the delivery.